Transfer news: Real Madrid move for Mendy confirmed by France coach Deschamps | Goal.com

 The Lyon man has been heavily linked with a move to the Spanish capital after Los Blancos’ poor showing in 2018/19 and, speaking at to the press on Monday, Deschamps said that a €50 million (£45m/$57m) transfer has been agreed between the Ligue 1 club and Real.

-"Ferland has a spectacular growth, he was in Ligue 2 two years ago and he will be at Real Madrid," he said.
+"Ferland has a spectacular growth, he was in Ligue 2 two years ago and he will be at Real Madrid [next year]," said the World Cup-winning coach.

 "He has both feet, with us he has been good every time he had to play.”